netplexflix/TV-Show-Recommendations-for-Plex/README.md

 This script analyzes the Plex viewing patterns of yourself and/or selected users and suggests TV Shows you or your users may enjoy, both from your existing unwatched library and from Trakt's recommendations.
 It can then
-* label unwatched recommended TV Shows in Plex (to create a collection)
+* label unwatched recommended TV Shows in Plex (to create a "what should I watch?" collection tailered to your chosen users' profile)
 * add new recommendations to Sonarr

+The script can be run attended (requiring user confirmation) or unattended (fully automatic)

 Requires:
 - [Plex](https://www.plex.tv/)